To drive excellence in veterinary practice to improve the health and welfare of small animals.

 BSAVA was founded in 1957 as a professional body to serve veterinary surgeons who treat companion animals and now has over 10,000 members.
 The majority of our members work in practice as veterinary surgeons or veterinary nurses.
 On behalf of our members, the BSAVA:

 - Encourages veterinary surgeons and nurses to develop their professional skills

-- Runs numerous continuing education courses and seminars throughout the UK
+- Runs an extensive programme of continuing education courses and seminars

-- Hosts the biggest annual small animal conference in the world, attracting over 7,000 delegates
+- Hosts one of the biggest annual small animal conferences in Europe

-- Publishes books, manuals, CD-ROMs and videos on a diversity of small animal topics
+- Publishes books, online resources and videos on a diversity of small animal topics

-- Maintains contacts with small animal practitioners through the Regional Officers, who organise local CPD meetings
+- Maintains contacts with small animal practitioners through the Regions, who organise local CPD and events

-- Through its charity, PetSavers, funds clinical investigations into the diseases of companion animals
+- Through its associated charity, BSAVA-PetSavers, funds clinical investigations into the diseases of companion animals

 - Provides a forum for the discussion of issues of importance to veterinary surgeons and nurses in small animal practice and submits evidence on their behalf to the British Veterinary Association and the Royal College of Veterinary Surgeons as well as to government departments